kubernetes/community/contributors/design-proposals/local-storage-overview.md

       capacity:
         storage: 100Gi
       local:
-        block:
         path: /var/lib/kubelet/storage-raw-devices/foo
         fsType: ext4
       accessModes:
         - ReadWriteOnce
       persistentVolumeReclaimPolicy: Delete
       storageClassName: local-fast
     ```

 *The lifecycle of the block level PV will be similar to that of the scenarios explained earlier.*

 # Open Questions & Discussion points
 * Single vs split “limit” for storage across writable layer and logs
     * Split allows for enforcement of hard quotas
     * Single is a simpler UI